BabaSanfour/harms-risks-military-ai.github.io/_pages/acknowledgment.md

 ---
 layout: page-floatbutton
-title: Reviewers
+title: Acknowledgment
-permalink: /reviewers
+permalink: /acknowledgment
 ---

-We would like to express our sincere gratitude to the following individuals for their invaluable contributions as reviewers for the workshop short abstracts.
+We would like to express our sincere gratitude to the following individuals for their invaluable contributions for the workshop.

 # Reviewers List (sorted in alphabetical order by their names):